andwati/andwati.github.io/content/posts/subresource-integrity.md

 />
 ```

-I didnt bother with the `integrity` attribute of the link(guess I wasnt curios enough).
+I didn't bother with the `integrity` attribute of the link(guess I wasn't curios enough).
 The integrity attribute has a cryptographic hash value that is important in CDNs and its called the Subresource Integrity.

 Subresource Integrity (SRI) is a security feature in web browsers that helps prevent malicious or compromised scripts from being loaded and executed on a website.a security feature that enables browsers to verify that resources they fetch (for example, from a CDN) are delivered without unexpected manipulation.
 It works by allowing you to provide a cryptographic hash that a fetched resource must match.